Robbie McGuigan: 2024-25

 He made a successful start to his pro career at the 2024 Championship League in Leicester in June 2024, beating Sanderson Lam 3-0 and qualifying from his round robin group.
 He reached the third round of the 2024 Saudi Arabia Snooker Masters with a win over Ma Hailong of China.
 He was defeated 10-7 by Mark Davis in qualifying for the 2025 World Championship.

 2025-26

 He was drawn in the round-robin stage of the 2025 Championship League, in Leicester in July 2025, against Shaun Murphy, Alfie Burden and Bulcsú Révész, recording wins over Murphy (including breaks of 128 and 136) and Burden, and only missed out on top-spot by frame difference.

 In June, he won in the qualifying round for the 2025 British Open with a 4-2 win against Lyu Haotian.
 At the tournament in Cheltenham in September, he beat He Guoqiang 4-3, taking the decider on the final black, to reach the last-32.
+In the first round of qualifying at the 2025 UK Championship, he defeated Oliver Sykes 6-1.

+In January 2026, McGuigan beat former Women's World Champion Mink Nutcharut 5-0 at the 2025 German Masters.
+Later that month, he reached the last-64 of the Welsh Open with a win over the higher ranked Daniel Wells.
+In April, he won his first round match 10-8 in the qualifying rounds for the 2026 World Snooker Championship against Hammad Miah before defeating Gong Chenzhi of China.
+Following defeat in the third round to Zhou Yuelong, McGuigan lost his tour card.
+He entered Q School in May 2026.